Skip to main content

 • Pros:

-• Real-time Collaboration: Users highlight the ability to collaborate in real-time, making it ideal for teams.
+• Excellent collaboration features.
+Users highlight the ability to collaborate in real-time, making it ideal for teams.

 • Structured Content: Offers advanced content modeling with a focus on structured content.